ultraflame4/OpenGLGameEngine/README.md

 # OpenGLGameEngine
-An attempt at a "simple" game engine by me.
+An attempt at a "simple" game engine by me, so that i can learn about game engine and opengl :) .

 This repository consists of 2 projects: